bigskysoftware/htmx/CONTRIBUTING.md

 1. If you haven't gotten any traction on an issue, feel free to bump it in the #issues-and-pull-requests channel on our Discord.
 1. Want to contribute but don't know where to start?
 Look for issues with the "help wanted" tag.

+## Creating a Development Environment

+To create a development environment for htmx, you'll need the following tools on your system:

+- Node.js 20.x or later
+- Chrome or Chromium

+Additionally, the environment variable `CHROME_PATH` must contain the full path to the Chrome or Chromium binary on your system.

 ## Pull Requests
 ### Technical Requirements
 1. Code, including tests, must be written in ES5 for [IE 11 compatibility](https://stackoverflow.com/questions/39902809/support-for-es6-in-internet-explorer-11).